Leading Causes of Death on Texas Roadways

 If you do not prepare and file your claim in time, your family loses the right to seek recovery for your losses.
 A lawyer will handle every step of the process so that you can remain focused on your family’s well-being.

 Call Us if an Accident Killed Your Loved One

 Regardless of the cause of the accident, if you have been involved in, or lost a loved one to, an accident caused by someone else, you may be entitled to compensation.
 Let our experienced Texas personal injury lawyers help you understand your legal options.
-Contact us today at The Law Offices of George Salinas online or by calling (210) 225-0909.
+Contact us today at George Salinas Injury Lawyers online or by calling (210) 225-0909.